Skip to main content

 For connection_broken alerts, Hero AI cannot help because the connection to Google Ads is gone.
 The drawer's primary action is Go to connections instead, which takes you to /settings/connections so you can reconnect the account.

-- Dismiss from the bell.
-Hover any row in the bell dropdown and click the X icon.
+• Dismiss from the bell.
+Put the pointer on any row in the bell dropdown and click the X icon.
 The alert stays in the inbox but counts as read.

 Read alerts stay in the inbox.
-They are not deleted.
-You can find them later by filtering the inbox by status.
+Hero Marketer does not delete them.
+To find them later, filter the inbox by status.

 Auto resolve

 Hero Marketer does not send a "good news" email when an alert resolves.
 The resolved badge in the inbox is enough.
-If you specifically want to see what has cleared, filter the inbox by status equals Resolved.
+If you specifically want to see what clears, filter the inbox where status equals Resolved.

 You cannot manually mark an alert as resolved from the UI.
-Resolution is driven by the monitoring system observing that the problem has cleared.
-If you have addressed the underlying issue but the alert has not auto resolved yet, wait for the next monitoring pass (every 15 minutes).
+The monitoring system decides when an alert resolves, not you.
+It checks whether the underlying problem cleared.
+Say you already fixed the underlying issue, but the alert is still open.
+Wait for the next monitoring pass (every 15 minutes).
 If the problem is genuinely fixed, the alert will clear on its own.

-If an alert has been firing for days and the underlying issue is fixed but the alert has not resolved, this is worth flagging as a bug.
+Say an alert fires for days.
+The underlying issue is fixed, but the alert does not resolve.
+Report this as a bug.
 See Hero AI troubleshooting or contact support.

 Every email Hero Marketer sends for an alert has a one click unsubscribe link at the bottom.
-Clicking it turns off email for that specific alert type.
+Click it to turn off email for that specific alert type.
 You do not need to log in.

 The in app notification still fires.
 If you want to turn off both channels for the alert type, do that from Configure alert preferences.